woman taking an online yoga course to combat fatigue

 Yin yoga

-It is often practiced using poses held for long periods of time, sometimes up to several minutes.
-The postures are supported by cushions, blocks or blankets to help maximize muscle relaxation.
-The goal of this practice is to give the body's soft tissues ample time to expand slowly and in a controlled manner, which can help improve blood circulation, reduce pain, and stimulate healing.
+It is often practised using poses held for long periods of time, sometimes up to several minutes.
+The postures are supported by cushions, blocks or blankets to help maximise muscle relaxation.
+The aim of this practice is to give the soft tissues of the body sufficient time to expand slowly and in a controlled manner, which can help to improve blood circulation, reduce pain and stimulate healing.

-It can also help to calms the mind by allowing practitioners to focus on their breathing and their body.
-This practice can help reduce stress, lead to better sleep, which can help restore energy.
+It can also help to to calm the mind by allowing practitioners to concentrate on their breathing and their bodies.
+This practice can help to reduce stress and improve sleep, which in turn can help to restore energy.

 Rest practices